EdgeApp/edge-workflows/README.md

 This will add a `.github/workflows/` directory which should be tracked in your SCM.
 This command can also be used to update the workflow.

+## Upgrading

+To upgrade a repository's `.github/workflow` with the latest edition of the workflows, simply run the install command and commit the changes.
+Workflow upgrade commits don't require a pull request or review and can be aded on the main (master) branch directly.

 ## [PR Checks](./.github/workflows/pr-checks.yml)

 Runs when creating or updating pull requests.
 It currently contains the [block-wip-pr-action](https://github.com/samholmes/block-wip-pr-action) which prevents PRs which have fixup/squash commits or merge commits from being merged into the main branch.